MystenLabs/sui/crates/sui-rosetta/README.md

 ## Overview

-Sui-Rosetta is an implementation of the Rosetta API for the Sui network, the Sui-Rosetta server uses the Sui fullnode to read and write transactions to the Sui network.
+Sui-Rosetta is a software tool that allows developers to interact with the Sui network using the Rosetta API.
+The Sui network is a type of blockchain network, which is a digital ledger used for recording transactions.
+The Sui-Rosetta server uses the Sui fullnode software to access and record transactions on the Sui network.

 ## Local network quick start